-As expected, the TK2O1 Resin shows very high retention of Re(VII) in HCl even at rather elevated acid concentrations.
+As expected, the TK201 Resin shows strong Re(VII) retention in HCl even at high concentrations.
 Further Zn, Ga and Cu are retained, especially the latter allows for its use in radiopharmaceutical applications.

 Dw values of selected elements on TK201 Resin in HCl, data provided by Russel et al. (NPL)